 Modern specification.
 New builds come with contemporary kitchens, energy-efficient systems, modern insulation, and warranties.
 You avoid the hidden maintenance costs that older Gibraltar properties can carry.

 Capital appreciation potential.
-If the market moves upward during construction (which can take 18 months to 3+ years), the property could be worth significantly more by the time you collect the keys.
+If the market moves upward during construction (which can take 18 months to three or more years), the property could be worth significantly more by the time you collect the keys.

 How Does the Deposit and Payment Structure Work?